rafeehcp/frontend-app-bl-dashboard/README.rst

 Developing
 **********

-This section concerns development of ``frontend-template-application`` itself, not the templated copy.
+This section concerns development of ``frontend-app-bl-dashboard`` itself, not the templated copy.

 It should be noted that one of the goals of this repository is for it to